fihircio/n8nleadgenai/COIN_FEATURE.md

 ---

 ## Admin Panel (Filament)

-- View all users' coin balances in the user table.
+- View and edit all users' coin balances.
-- Edit a user's coin balance directly from the edit user page.
-- Set an initial coin balance when creating a user.
+- Manage workflow templates: create, edit, set coin cost, and categorize templates for the marketplace.
+- All changes to workflow templates are reflected in the user-facing marketplace in real time.
 ---

+## Workflow Marketplace Integration

+- Users spend coins to purchase and run automated workflows from the Workflow Marketplace.
+- Each workflow template displays its coin cost and deducts coins automatically upon purchase.
+- The marketplace is accessible from the dashboard or via `/marketplace`.
+- Templates are managed by admins in the Filament admin panel and can be seeded for initial setup.

+---

 ## User UI

-- Users see their coin balance on their profile page.
+- Users see their coin balance and transaction history on the dashboard.
+- The dashboard embeds the Workflow Marketplace, allowing users to browse and purchase workflows using coins.
 - Users can refresh their balance without reloading the page.

 ---